ppy/osu-wiki/news/2023/2023-06-20-beach-episode-art-contest.md

 - pippi surfing a bitchin' shorey with a pair of shades on (no we will not elaborate on this slang)
 - Seaside cooking stall shenanigans with a shop owner suspiciously similar to the Dean "peppy" Herbert
 - Cinematic scenes of playing with fireworks on the beach at sunset (do not forget the bucket)
-- ...and basically anything else you can think of that might be featured in a beach episode!
+- ...and basically anything else you can think of that might feature in a beach episode!

 Go hard on the trope.
 Channel your inner kid — what makes the beach fun?
 Inflatable beach balls, umbrella... seaside dune buggy racing?
 As you can probably guess, this is a very wide theme and can be *so much more* than what you might initially think.
 Do whatever brings you joy (as long as it fits within the rules)!